t3r3nc3101/CryptoTracker/README.md

 To Do:
 - Add more currencies (from other exchanges).
 - Add live charts when a tracker is expanded.
-- Fix tile position & currency type not saving.
+- Fix tile position & currency type not saving properly.

 ![Chrome_CrpytoTracker](https://user-images.githubusercontent.com/7362201/114796741-00af1080-9dd5-11eb-8c43-1be1f9fa64d0.PNG)